St Ouen’s Bay

-St Ouen’s Bay is a stunning beach covering almost the entire west coast of Jersey.
-It is a sandy beach, with sand dunes stretching back from the bay almost as far as the airport.
+A stunning beach covering almost the entire west coast of Jersey.
+It is a flat, wide, sandy beach with sand dunes stretching back from the bay almost as far as the airport.

-The bay is popular with walkers, surfers and photographers and historians will find the scattered WW2 bunkers and Napoleonic Martello towers of interest.
+The bay is popular with walkers, surfers, and photographers- best sunsets on the island in summer- and historians will find the scattered WW2 bunkers and Napoleonic Martello towers of interest.

 WHERE TO EAT

 Le Braye Cafe has plenty of parking and makes one of the best crab sandwiches in Jersey.
-On summers evenings it’s fish curry, locally caught sea bream and other seafood specials that make it one of the best and most popular dining options ‘out west’.
+On summer evenings, fish curry, locally caught sea bream, and other seafood specials make it one of the best and most popular dining options ‘out west’.

 The Line Up has been serving great bacon butties and hefty hamburgers on the beachfront for years and is always popular with locals.